courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

   - `*_desc-quality.json` : quality assessment

 ### Preprocessing pipeline description
-The workflow developed to process the physiological data is based on Phys2Bids 2.8.3; Scipy 1.9.0; Neurokit2 0.2.3; Systole 0.2.4.
+The workflow developed to process the physiological data is based mainly on Phys2Bids, Scipy, Neurokit2 (for the specific dependencies, please check the [requirements.txt](https://github.com/courtois-neuromod/physprep/blob/main/requirements.txt)).

 The following section details the post-acquisition filtering procedure used for each physiological modality.